ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 #### Keys
 The most important edits are setting the correct values for `aws_key`, `aws_secret_key`, `aws_ssh_key_name`, and `aws_ssh_pem_file` (which should reference the SSH pem file you copied into this container from your host).

+#### Region

+The config file is setup for the North Virginia region in AWS.
+If you are working in a different region you need to customize `aws_region` (see the API docs for the possible values) and you need to make sure the `aws_image` is valid for this region.

 #### Instance type
 Some workflows run best with specific instance types.
-Here is a table with the best pairings, for AWS:
+Here is a table with the best pairings, for AWS in Virginia:

 | Workflow | Instance Type | AMI         | Device mapping (as a line in your aws.cfg file)
 |----------|---------------|-------------|-------------------